disclose-framework/spec/specification/overview.md

 Merchants publish their disclosure document at a well-known URI:
 ```
-/.well-known/disclose.json
+/.well-known/disclose
 ```

 This endpoint MUST return a valid JSON document conforming to the Disclose schema.
 The endpoint SHOULD support HTTP caching via standard `Cache-Control` headers.

-Agents SHOULD check `/.well-known/disclose.json` first.
-For merchants on hosted platforms that do not support the `/.well-known/` directory, `disclose.json` at the domain root is a supported fallback.
-Agents MUST check the canonical path first and fall back to the root path only if the canonical path returns a 404.
+Agents SHOULD check `/.well-known/disclose` first.
+For merchants on hosted platforms that do not support the `/.well-known/` directory, `/.well-known/disclose.json` is a supported legacy fallback, followed by `disclose.json` at the domain root.
+Agents MUST check the canonical path first and fall back in order if each path returns a 404.

 Example request:
 ```
-GET /.well-known/disclose.json HTTP/1.1
+GET /.well-known/disclose HTTP/1.1
 Host: merchant.example.com
 Accept: application/json
 ```